 The only tricky thing about baking with gamardeen is that it can be a little on the chewy side.
 When it’s used for anything other than eating as a snack, it’s often softened by soaking it in water (e.g., turning it into an apricot drink).
-But soaking it for this recipe would be too finicky and messy, because it would become way too disintegrated and difficult to handle.
+But soaking it for this recipe would be too finicky and messy.
+It would become way too disintegrated and difficult to handle.

 I reached out to my friend Mai for some advice, because she has a lot more experience working with qamardeen than I do.
 Mai suggested blending it directly into the whipped cream, and while that sounds unbelievably delicious, her idea actually inspired me to do something a little different.
-Instead, I cut out a cake-sized circle of qmamardeen by tracing around a cake pan, sandwiched the qamardeen between two layers of whipped cream directly in the middle of the cake, and then let the whole thing sit in the refrigerator for a couple hours to rest.
-The whipped cream hydrates the qamardeen, and after a couple hours it becomes perfectly sliceable and soft, but still set and just a little bit chewy.
+Instead, I cut out a cake-sized circle of qmamardeen by tracing around a cake pan.
+I then sandwiched the qamardeen between two layers of whipped cream directly in the middle of the cake.
+And then I let the whole thing sit in the refrigerator for a couple hours to rest.
+The whipped cream hydrates the qamardeen.
+After a couple hours it becomes perfectly sliceable and soft, but still set and just a little bit chewy.

-Oh and one last note about the recipe: Chocolate truffles are not exactly a traditional lamington decoration, but I added these to reduce wastage.
+- Chocolate truffles are not exactly a traditional lamington cake decoration, but I added these to reduce wastage.
 I love the look of poured-ganache cakes, but they always require a bit of runoff.
 So if you want to put that excess chocolate to use, be sure to let it fall on a clean sheet pan, scrape it up (with all that excess coconut), let it chill for a few, roll it into truffles, and coat in some extra coconut.
 You’ll find more specific instructions in the notes below the recipe.

 - Prep Time: 40 minutes